jeffmakes/borg-consciousness/README.md

 * Edit the `redacted` markers to point the script at your repo.
 * Edit the `heartbeat_url` and `fail_url` to point to your alert service (Register an account on [healthchecks.io](https://healthchecks.io)).
-* Optionally, you can adjust the "danger threshold" with `n_days`.
+* You can adjust the "danger threshold" with `n_days`.
 By default it will warn you if no backups have happened for 3 days.
 * Put the script somewhere sensible, and call it with cron.
 I put a symlink in /etc/cron.daily
 * Test it - set the `make_it_fail` variable to simulate an old backup and receive an alert.
 * Relax in the knowledge that if your backups fail, you'll hear about it.